openstack/neutron-specs/README.rst

   $ tox

 After running ``tox``, the documentation will be available for viewing in HTML format in the ``doc/build/`` directory.
-Please do not checkin the generated HTML files as a part of your commit.
+Please do not check in the generated HTML files as a part of your commit.